Amanecha/no40/README.md

 2. cp .env.sample .env
 3. Open the .env file and fill in the required values: AZURE_SUBSCRIPTION_ID: Your Azure Subscription ID
 4. pip install -r requirements.txt
-5. python azure_resources_cli.py
+5. no40
 - az login --scope https://management.azure.com/.default
-- python azure_resources_cli.py --help
+- no40 --help
-- python azure_resources_cli.py list-resources
+- no40 list-resources
-- python azure_resources_cli.py list-resources resource-group
+- no40 list-resources resource-group